-According to the International Monetary Fund (IMF) World Economic Outlook for October

-2021, the Qatar economy is expected to grow by +4.0 percent in 2022.
-Qatar's trade surplus is up by 170.6% in November 2021 (year-on-year), mainly from LNG exports.
-The State of Qatar ranked 17th globally in the Competitiveness Index according to the Global Competitiveness Yearbook for 2021.
-Qatar Budget 2022 has forecasted an expenditure of QR 204.3 billion for 2022, based on an average oil price of USD 55 per barrel.
-The Ministry of Finance states, that fifty percent of the expenditure will be made towards health, education, and infrastructure.
+According to the International Monetary Fund (IMF) World Economic Outlook for October 2022, the Qatar economy is expected to grow by 3.4 percent in 2022 and 2.4 percent in 2023.
+Qatar's trade surplus is up by 141% in 2022 (year-on-year), mainly from Petroleum gases and other gaseous hydrocarbons (LNG, condensates, propane, butane, etc.).
+The State of Qatar ranked 18th globally in the Competitiveness Index according to the World Competitiveness Yearbook for 2022.
+Post the World Cup, the Ministry of Finance has forecasted an expenditure slightly lower to that of 2022, of QR 199.0 billion (versus QR 204 billion).
+This forecast is based at an average oil price of USD 65 per barrel.
+With part of its strategy to allocate financial resources towards existing commitments expected during the year and to fund national development strategy programs and projects, while focusing on healthcare and education.